gyrogami logo

 FINAL RATINGS (0=bad to 10=good, YES/NO, N/A, or text; hover over topic for specific information)

 • Item being reviewed: Microfold brake corrugator What's this all about anyway?
-This makes a corrugated pattern in thin metal provided it is annealed and one of the softer ones like gold, silver, or copper.
-Or so it claims.
+This is supposed to make a corrugated pattern in thin, annealed, soft metals like gold, silver, or copper.

 • Manufacturer: Generic These are all made by the same company for all purposes.
 One may look different than the other because of the handle, knobs, or color.